AI-14/mail-merge-organizer/README.md

 ## Installation And Usage
 1. Installation
-   - Make sure you have Javafx and Java (8) on your machine.
+   - Make sure you have Javafx and Java installed on your machine.
    - Download/clone this repository and create a proper project folder where you will extract this repo's contents.
    - Add the jar files (lib\) (The procedure of adding jar files depend on which IDE or text editor you are using).
 2. Usage